wagnermarques00/Alura-HTML5-CSS3/README.md

 1. Tailwind CSS: Styling your page with utility classes
 1. Bootstrap 3: Creating a responsive single-page
 1. Bootstrap 4: Creating a Responsive Landing Page
+1. Flexbox: Position elements on the screen

 ## Studying at the moment:

-- Flexbox: Position elements on the screen
+- CSS architecture: Making problems uncomplicated